Skip Navigation

 God chose David, the youngest son of Jesse, to be the king.
 And not only that, but he chose him to be in the line of the Messiah, a direct ancestor of Jesus.
 We need to stop and reflect on the fact that God can use anybody to bring about his perfect plan in the world.
 This is what he is busy doing right now.

-When we think of that little baby in the manger, we also need to remember that he didn’t stay a little baby; he grew up.
-He was the only man to ever live who perfectly followed God’s laws.
+When we think of that little baby in the manger, we also need to remember he didn’t stay a little baby; he grew up.
+He was the only man to perfectly follow God’s laws.
 He was the only one who was fully led by the Holy Spirit of God.
-Let us remember the man that he was on Earth and look forward to what he is still doing.
-He is going to rule and reign in a kingdom where there will be real peace.
+Let’s remember the man he was on Earth and look forward to what he is still doing.
+He will rule and reign in a kingdom where there will be real peace.

 Let’s talk about it:

 1. Look at God’s choice in choosing David.
-Is that the one that you would have chosen?
+Is he the one you would have chosen?

 2. How often are you distracted by outward appearance and not the heart?

 3. Have you ever stopped and thought through the kind of kingdom that Jesus is bringing?
-What do you think that is going to look like?
+What do you think it will look like?

 Free Advent Bible Study